Flavia-prog/ML-Group-8-Project-Work/README.md

 ![alt text](images/image.png)
 ![alt text](images/image-1.png)

+The autoencoder performed with a R2 of 0.657.
+Despite unexceptional metrics, we used it for anomaly detection and it seems to work:
 ![alt text](images/PHOTO-2025-05-15-23-31-22.jpg)

-The autoencoder performed with a R2 of 0.657.
-Despite unexceptional metrics, we used it for anomaly detection and it seems to work.

 ## CONCLUSIONS